24hoursmedia-craftcms/views-work/README.md

 *ABANDONED* Unfortunately, we are not able to support this plugin anymore.
 Feel free to fork this code for your own purposes.
-We changed the license to MIT license jan 5th 2024.
+We changed the license to MIT license jan 5th 2024 so there are no license limitations.

 ----